a11ywatch/docs/docs/logger.md

 title: Logger
 ---

 Transport logs from all services to one central location.
+This service is not actively being used and going to be removed for network watching instead.

 ## Getting Started